HesNotTheGuy/Depth/README.md

 **Drop in a photo.
 Place a 3D object.
 The lighting just matches.**

 Most designers don't need to learn Blender.
 They need a phone mockup on a desk, a product shot with the right shadow, a mug with their logo on it.
 Depth lets you do that in seconds.
 Upload a photo, pick an object, drag it into place.
-The lighting and shadows match your scene automatically.
+The lighting and shadows match your scene automatically. -- Work in progress!

 <p align="center">
   <img src="docs/screenshots/upload.png" alt="Upload Screen" width="720" />